Mamiya 645 Super/Pro

 - Ability to use a power winder or swap in a compact hand crank

-- Collapsible waist-level finder, which I love using
+- Collapsible waist-level finder

 - Reasonably bright, interchangeable focus screens